 |RSPS 256||Polysomnography Monitoring and Scoring||2|

 |RSPS 274||Polysomnography Diseases||3|

 |RSPS 295||Polysomnography Practicum I||4|

 |RSPS 286||Polysomnography Case Study||2|

 |RSPS 296||Polysomnography Practicum II||4|

 The polysomnography program offers clinical practicum course at affiliated clinical sites.
 Thus, students will commute to a 12 hours clinical rotation on every assigned clinical day; this might include day and night shifts.
-Therefore, each student is responsible for their own transportation to each clinical site.
+Therefore, students are responsible for their own transportation to each clinical site.
 The program will assign clinical instructors for each site to assess student learning and competency check-offs.

 Normal time to complete the program

-34 weeks (3 academic quarters) based on full-time enrollment
+34 weeks (three academic quarters) based on full-time enrollment